nhulong2201/LongNguyen-Outread-challenge/README.md

 2. Vectorization: I first removed all the stopwords and applied lemmatization.
 To vectorize text, I used Word2Vec as it captures the semantic and contextual information, while IT-IDF only captures the importance of the word based on frequency scores.

 3. Clustering: I utilised DBSCAN to cluster the papers because it can handle nested clusters.
-In addition, it is more efficient to handle highly dimensioned vectors, compared to K-Means method.
+In addition, it is more efficient to handle noises, compared to K-Means method.

 4. To visualize, I use PCA to convert multi-dimensioned space into 2D space.